opentech-pe/opentech.pe/README.md

 ## ✨ Contributors

-Gracias a estas increibles personas:
+Gracias a estas increíbles personas:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->